pierced and hooked

-Anonymous asked: Do stores sometimes mislabel plugs?
+Anonymous said: Do stores sometimes mislabel plugs?
 I bought a pair of 7/16 but they look like 1/2 inches, I noticed they were a little tight when I put them in but it wasn't that big a deal, maybe because i've had my ears stretched to that size before.
 How can I check if the size is right?

 That’s happened to me before when I bought from a store in the mall.
 There’s a really good gauge size comparison chart on bodyjewelryshop.com, click here for it.
 Or you can buy a gauge wheel (I think King’s Body Jewelry sells some) or just try to use a ruler to measure it (though that might not be completely accurate).
 The best way to avoid that is probably to buy from reputable jewelry companies who know what they’re doing (try kingsbodyjewelry, bodyartforms, Glasswear Studios, Omerica, there are several more on in the internet if any of my followers want to suggest any, or if you know of any good, credible piercing shops that sell jewelry then you might try them).